Quick start guide

 3

-Search for tiles in the Tessl registry to add context for external libraries or frameworks you're using.
-For example, to search for Express.js:
+You can search for and install tiles manually to add context for external libraries or frameworks you're using.
+You may want to do this if you have:

 tessl search express